Stewart G. Pollock: Early life and education

+Career

 After graduating from law school, he clerked and was associated with Toner Crowley Woelper & Vanderbilt.
 He was an Assistant United States Attorney from 1958 to 1960 and engaged in private practice with Schenck Price Smith & King from 1960 to 1974.
 During that time, he served as president of the Occupational Training Center For The Handicapped and as president of the Morristown Field Club.
 He reentered public service as a Commissioner of the Board of Public Utilities from 1974 to 1976, following which he rejoined Schenck Price Smith & King, while also serving as a Commissioner of the State Commission of Investigation.
 From 1978 to 1979, he was counsel to Governor Brendan T. Byrne.

-In 1979, Byrne nominated Pollock to the Supreme Court, and he took his oath of office on June 28, 1979 and was reappointed by Governor Thomas H. Kean in 1986.
+In 1979, Byrne nominated Pollock to the Supreme Court, and he took his oath of office on June 28, 1979.
+Future Brooklyn Law School law professor Lawrence Solan was a law clerk for him from 1982-83.
+He was reappointed by Governor Thomas Kean in 1986.
 In 1991–92, he was Chairman of the Appellate Judge's conference of the American Bar Association.

 Other professional activities include serving as president of the Morris County Bar Association, Chairman, Banking Law Section and trustee of the New Jersey State Bar Association, trustee, New Jersey Institute for Continuing Legal Education, trustee of the New York University Law Center Foundation, trustee of the Institute of Judicial Administration, Life Fellow of the American Bar Foundation, member of the editorial board of the New Jersey Law Journal, and member of the American Law Institute (where he was an Adviser on the Restatement on The Law Governing Lawyers).

 While on the Court, he was seen as a unifier.
 He retired in 1999, and joined the firm of Riker Danzig Scherer Hyland & Perretti.

 After retirement, he continued to serve the Court as Chairman of the Supreme Court Committee on Professional Rules of Responsibility, the Court's Commission on the Rules of Professional Conduct, and as Chairman of the Court's History Advisory Board.
 He also has served as an advisor on judicial appointments for several governors.

 In private practice, he has been an active arbitrator and mediator and is an emeritus Fellow of the American College of Commercial Arbitrators.